UTAlfred/meng-li-personal/content/authors/qingyu_guo_2020g/_index.md

 ---
 # Display name
-title: Renjie Wei
+title: Qingyu Guo

 # Username (this should match the folder name)
 authors:
-  - Renjie Wei
+  - Qingyu Guo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 # if you are co-advised, write ``Graduate Students (Co-advised with Prof. XXX)''
-role: Graduate Students
+role: Graduate Students (Co-advised with Prof. Yuan Wang)

 # Organizations/Affiliations
 organizations: